-Summary: This leaflet outlines some of the signs of problem gambling and provides parents with strategies to help address the gambling problem with their children and where to get help.
+Summary: This leaflet outlines some of the signs of problem gambling.
+It provides parents with strategies to help address the gambling problem with their children and information on where to get help.

 Summary: Fathers are becoming more aware of the significant impact their actions have on the health and well being of their children and their family as a whole.